abrandner/HM/README.md

 If you are doing the Oxford Biochemistry course, just start exploring the jupyter notebook.

-Otherwise, note that you will need to have jupyter notebook already installed as well as jalview and modeller.
+Otherwise, note that you will need to have jupyter notebook already installed as well as pymol, jalview and modeller.